thedumbterminal/TinyBrowserFramework/README.md

 ### Client

-All clickable elements will be augmented if the `data-url` property is set.
-The value is the server URL where the request to handle the action resides.
+Forms are augmented automatically using their action URLs.

-Extra GET parameters can be specified with further data properties.
+Other clickable elements will be augmented if the `data-url` property is set.
+The value is the server URL where a GET request to handle the action resides.

 ### Server